Genusbiz/docs/developers/defining-an-app-model/security/security-groups-and-user-accounts.md

-## Disable or Enable a User Account
+## Disable or enable a user account

 1. [Open the user account](security-groups-and-user-accounts.md).
 2. In the **User Account Properties** dialog box, select the **Account is disabled** check box to disable the user account.
 To enable the user account, click to clear the **Account is disabled** check box.